Ethinylestradiol/cyproterone acetate

 Ethinylestradiol/cyproterone acetate (EE/CPA), also known as co-cyprindiol and sold under the brand names Diane and Diane-35 among others, is a combination of ethinylestradiol (EE), an estrogen, and cyproterone acetate (CPA), a progestin and antiandrogen, which is used as a birth control pill to prevent pregnancy in women.
-It is also used to treat androgen-dependent conditions in women such as acne, seborrhea, excessive facial/body hair growth, scalp hair loss, and high androgen levels associated with ovaries with cysts.
+It is also used to treat androgen-dependent conditions in women such as acne, seborrhea, excessive facial/body hair growth, scalp hair loss, and high androgen levels associated with Polycystic ovary syndrome.
 The medication is taken by mouth once daily for 21 days, followed by a 7-day free interval.

 Medical uses

 EE/CPA is used as a combined birth control pill to prevent ovulation and pregnancy in women.
 It is also approved and used to treat androgen-dependent conditions in women such as acne, seborrhea, hirsutism, female pattern hair loss, and hyperandrogenism due to polycystic ovary syndrome.

 Available forms

 EE/CPA comes in the form of oral tablets and contains 35 or 50 μg EE and 2 mg CPA per tablet.
 It is taken once daily for 21 days, followed by a 7-day free interval.